oracle/graalpython/README.md

 [![](https://img.shields.io/badge/pyenv-graalpy-blue)](#start-replacing-cpython-with-graalpy)
 </a> [![Join Slack][badge-slack]][slack] [![GraalVM on Twitter][badge-twitter]][twitter] [![License](https://img.shields.io/badge/license-UPL-green)](#license)

-GraalPy is a high-performance implementation of the [Python](https://www.python.org/) language for the JVM built on [GraalVM](https://www.graalvm.org/) technology.
+GraalPy is a high-performance implementation of the [Python](https://www.python.org/) language for the JVM built on [GraalVM](https://www.graalvm.org/).
 GraalPy has first-class support for embedding in Java and can turn Python applications into fast, standalone binaries.

 ## Why GraalPy?

-**Low-overhead integration with Java and other languages.**
+**Low-overhead integration with Java and other languages**

 * Use [Python in Java](docs/user/Interoperability.md) applications on GraalVM JDK, Oracle JDK, or OpenJDK
 * Use JVM tools like [Maven](docs/user/README.md), JFR, or [GraalVM Native Image](docs/user/Native-Images-with-Python.md)